Xon77/Live4Bubbles/README.md

 - **[Tidal Cycles](https://tidalcycles.org/)** - Live coding pattern language,
 - **[SuperDirt Quark](https://github.com/musikinformatik/SuperDirt)** - SuperCollider synthesizer for Tidal,
 - **[Pulsar](https://pulsar-edit.dev/)** - Text editor for live coding,
 - **[pulsar-tidalcycles](https://web.pulsar-edit.dev/packages/tidalcycles)** - Pulsar package for Tidal Cycles integration.

 You can use my variation of [pulsar-tidalcycles](https://github.com/Xon77/pulsar-tidalcycles) for the additional feature of selecting lines not only from different tabs but also from different splits.

 ---

-### 📥 Step-by-Step Installation
+### 📥 Next Step-by-Step Installation

 **1. Install SuperDirtMixer**